jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 - Leverage a "key" name (`String`) as a way to add & retrieve cached data
   - Inherently, the key must also be unique, so the cache system should enforce uniqueness

-We can implement all of these features, using only 3 lines of code.
+In the words of Kent Beck, "start small or not at all."
+And we can implement all of these features, using only 3 lines of code - we really can't get any smaller than this.

 ```java
 public without sharing class CacheManager_v1_super_simple {